olejorik/olejorik.github.io/content/post/using-forestry-to-manage-my-site.md

 So my conclusion is -- it's a good tool, and because of Grammarly, I might use it from time to time for "postprocessing".

-Update: forestry might be also very helpful to edit posts from a mobile device.
+**Update:** forestry might be also very helpful to edit posts from a mobile device.
 For the changes in source to become visible in the published site, an automated deployment should be arranged in some way.
 [Here](https://forestry.io/docs/hosting/) is a manual how to set it up.

+**Update2:** automated deployment took me some time to set up.
+I'll describe it in a separate post.